ben-denham/labtech/docs/cookbook.md

-If an object cannot be conveniently defined in an `Enum` (such as types like Numpy arrays or Pandas DataFrames that cannot be directly specified as an `Enum` value, or large values that cannot be loaded into memory all at once), then the lab context can be used to pass the object to a task.
+If an object cannot be conveniently defined in an `Enum` (such as types like Numpy arrays or Pandas DataFrames that cannot be directly specified as an `Enum` value, or large values that cannot all be loaded into memory every time the `Enum` is loaded), then the lab context can be used to pass the object to a task.

-> Note: Because values provided in the lab context are not cached,
+> Warning: Because values provided in the lab context are not cached,
 > they should be kept constant between runs or should not affect task
 > results (e.g. parallel worker counts, log levels).
+If changing
+> context values cause task results to change, then cached results may
+> no longer be valid.

 The following example demonstrates specifying a `dataset_key` parameter to a task that is used to look up a dataset from the lab